damianhakert/damianhakert.github.io/source/posts/2016-12-02-a-media-companys-gitlab-wishlist.html.md

 **Wouter: Our testers aren’t in GitLab, so they have to look it up in Jira.
 So we now have an extra lane in Jira saying “this is ready for deployment,” and then when it’s being deployed, someone has to do a manual change to say “this is now being deployed to the testing environment,” later on when it’s going to acceptance, someone has to change the label to “this is now in acceptance.”
 This is hard when people have to do it manually because people forget sometimes which causes problems.**
 {: .alert .alert-info}

-**Lee:** So you’re in CI, you’re using Jira, and then you have it set up for someone to say “hey, we need to do acceptance testing, and then they do their testing, and then…you’re saying the failure happens…I’m trying to see how GitLab can help that.
+**Lee:** So you’re in CI, you’re using Jira, and then you have it set up for someone to tell the testers when they can do their testing...I’m trying to see how GitLab can help.
 What are you thinking would solve it?

 **Wouter: Yes, our tickets get updated when someone puts the ticket number in the commit, which is really useful for developers who check the status of the ticket.
 But it would be really useful if a CI build could update all tickets that are mentioned in that build.
 So if it’s a merge request, those issues would say “this is now built to test.”
 Because we use Jenkins now to deploy but we want to use GitLab CI to deploy.**
 {: .alert .alert-info}